Truth and the Masks We Wear

-Entire lives may be spent in in propagating and upholding an image of a self that is based on falsity.
-It is like wearing a mask, which appears so real that it becomes permanent, impossible to tear off.
-In this context,Trust comes at a premium, because one is dealing with a version of a person, a mask, that is steeped in untruth.
+Entire lives may be spent propagating and upholding an image of the self that is based on falsity.
+It is like wearing a mask which appears so real that it becomes permanent, impossible to tear off.
+In such a situation, trust comes at a premium, because one is dealing not with a person but with a version of that person, a mask steeped in untruth.

-Reminds me of the story of the Emperor's New Clothes.
-He is being deceived into believing that he is wearing magnificent new clothes, whereas he is stark naked.
-He parades the town thinking he is dressed in all finery, and the crowds too, for fear of being punished join in by falsely admiring them.
-All this falsity is discovered when a boy pointing to the Emperor, laughs at him telling him that he is naked.
+This reminds me of the story of The Emperor’s New Clothes.
+The Emperor is deceived into believing that he is wearing magnificent new clothes, whereas in reality he is stark naked.
+He parades through the town thinking he is dressed in finery, and the crowds too, for fear of being punished, join in falsely admiring them.
+All this pretence is finally shattered when a small boy points to the Emperor and laughs, declaring that he is naked.

 Comments